kamaradclimber/radio-france-home-assistant/README.md

 You need an api key, see https://developers.radiofrance.fr/doc for details.

+## Exposed sensors

+At the moment, this integration exposes 3 entities per station:
+- "Airing now": exposing the currently aired program (like a show).
+- "Current track" exposing the currently aired music, if any.
+- a calendar exposing the recent past and planned program + tracks.

 ## Known issue

 FIP (and other music-only stations) is a special case and thus is not [supported yet](https://github.com/kamaradclimber/radio-france-home-assistant/issues/1).